tiepdotme/reangdeba.xyz/_posts/2020/2020-04-12-silver-plate.markdown

 In case of any queries please feel free to reach out to me.
 I appreciate your time and love.
 Thank you!

-Further updates including a summary of expenses would be updated on the Instagram page within the next few days.
-The page is [@silverplate_](https://instagram.com/silverplate_).
-Please share the posts as much as you can and follow the page for future updates.
+**Further updates including a summary of expenses would be updated on the website.**